Coffee and Tea Mocktails

 • 20oz (by weight) White Cane Sugar

 Toast the whole cardamom pods lightly until fragrant.
-Add 20 oz of water to a pot.
-Bring to a simmer.
+Add 20 oz of water to a pot and bring to a simmer.
 Stir in the 20 oz white cane sugar.
 Let simmer for 20 minutes.
 Strain to remove the cardamom pods.
 Store in the fridge.
 The syrup should be used within a week.

 Drink Assembly: